Santhosh616/SEARCHING-AND-SORTING-ALORITHMS/README.md

-# Searching
-Implementation of Binary and Linear search in ava
+Implementation of Searching and Sorting